Yann39/self-hosted/README.md

 ## Architecture

-Here is a chart representing the global architecture we are going to set up.
+Here is a chart representing the global "architecture" we are going to set up.

-All services will be accessible via a dedicated subdomain.
+Basically all services will be accessible via dedicated subdomains which will point to our local network through **dynamic DNS**, then a **reverse proxy** will be responsible for routing the requests to the right application.

-This architecture allows exposing applications to the internet through **reverse proxy** and restrict access to some of them only through **VPN**.
+This architecture allows exposing applications to the internet while restricting access to some applications only through **VPN** or from the local network.
 It's up to you to choose the architecture you need for each service, you may want some to be accessible only from your local network, some only via VPN, and others to anyone.

-In this example **Traefik** (traefik.example.com) and **Pihole** (pihole.example.com) will only be accessible through VPN, while **Myapp** (myapp.example.com) will be accessible from the internet directly through port 443.
+In this example **Traefik** (_traefik.example.com_) and **Pihole** (_pihole.example.com_) will only be accessible through VPN and from local network, while **Myapp** (_myapp.example.com_) will also be accessible from the internet directly through port **443**.

 The point of self-hosting our own VPN server is to ensure a **private** and **secure** connection to our services from the internet.
 Also we don't have to trust third-party VPN providers, and have complete freedom and control over the browsing data.